Candidate Fraud Prevention | BridgeView

 Critical

-Fabricated job titles, inflated responsibilities, fake employment dates, and falsified skill sets.
-Often includes completely invented companies or roles at real organizations the candidate never worked for.
+Fabricated job titles, inflated responsibilities, fake employment dates, and falsified skills.
+Some applications invent companies or claim roles at real organizations the candidate never held.

 Credential Forgery